 “PrayerMate helps you pray consistently for the people and causes you care about.
 Develop a discipline of prayer as PrayerMate helps you organise your prayer life, know what to pray for, and actually pray.”

 This is an app that is available for any Android or iPhone.
 You can list people or concerns that you would like to pray for regularly, and the app will send reminders daily, rotating through the lists.
 You can also have the daily prayer text delivered to the app, to help you to remember to include it in your daily prayers.

 Commit to regularly attending a church gathering.

-We are meeting as regulations allow in a hybrid of online and in-person, and hope in time to be allowed unlimited numbers at in person gatherings.
+We are meeting as regulations allow in a hybrid of online and in-person.

 Our morning gatherings at 10:30am on a Sunday typically include

 – worshipping God through music and song, reflecting on and responding to who God is and what he has done for us.

 – time in prayer for needs within our church and the wider world